Newcastle Cathedral: Notable interior features

 The cathedral is filled with beautiful stained glass.
 Much of the original glass was broken during the Civil War and most now dates from the 18th century onwards.
 St Margaret's Chapel contains the only known fragment of medieval stained glass in the cathedral, a beautiful roundel of the Madonna feeding the Christ Child.
 More-modern stained glass works such as in St. George's Chapel were erected in honour of two of Tyneside's late 19th-/early 20th-century industrial pioneers, who both died in 1931 within weeks of each other.
 Other references to industry can be found in the cathedral's stained glass, including in the Charles Parsons window, which features Turbinia, the first turbine-driven steam yacht, with which Parsons astonished the Queen's Navy at the Spithead naval review in 1897.
+The five-light east window in the Chapel of the Ascension is by Leonard Evetts and was installed in 1963 in thanksgiving for the cathedral's survival during the Second World War.

 Monumental brass of Roger and Agnes Thornton and their fourteen children.
 It was originally in All Saints' Church nearby.